side-projects-42/Resource-Store-2/Container/NZKAS/jenkins.io/content/blog/2013/2013-09-23-literate-builds-wtf.md

 You tell Jenkins that a branch is one to build by putting a marker file in the root of the branch.
 By default the marker file is called `.cloudbees.md`.
 If the marker file is present and empty, then the literate job type will assume the build instructions are in `README.md`.
 If the marker file is present and has build instructions, then the literate job type will just use those instructions.

-In order to make it easy to provide the instructions, there is rather minimal formatting requirements for a literate description of a project's build commands.
+In order to make it easy to provide the instructions, there is rather minimal formatting requirements for a literate description of a project’s build commands.

 The minimal description is just a section with the word `build` and a verbatim code block in that section.
 Here is the obligatory minimal “hello world” project description: